-This nine-day conference on the UMass Amherst campus is an opportunity to practice living with your art at the center of your life; it is a week to imagine with wild invention as you mingle, experiment, and take chances; it is a chance to connect with writers, poets and artists from around the country who value what prose, poetry, word, image, fiction, essay, memoir and autobiography can do.
+This week-long residency on the UMass Amherst campus is an opportunity to practice living with your art at the center of your life; it is a week to imagine with wild invention as you mingle, experiment, and take chances; it is a chance to connect with writers, poets and artists from around the country who value what prose, poetry, word, image, fiction, essay, memoir and autobiography can do.
 Juniper encourages participants to explore the creative process and develop new approaches to the craft of writing through workshops in poetry, fiction, and memoir; craft sessions; and readings.
 The Institute welcomes applications from writers at all stages of their careers.
 For more information about scholarships and application deadlines, visit the Summer Institute website.
 The Institute runs annually mid-June.
 MFA candidates gain literary arts management experience as Institute Director’s Assistants (one poet and one fiction writer work in tandem for 2-3 years as paid student employees); undergraduate students gain experience in arts administration in work/study positions.
 These jobs offer significant opportunities in marketing, program coordination, and event planning.

 Juniper Institute for Young Writers

 For high school students who have completed their 9th-grade year, this week-long residency offers a pre-college experience with a literary arts focus on the UMass Amherst campus.
 Dynamic multi-genre workshops in fiction and poetry, as well as craft sessions, studio courses, field trips, salons, and open mics, give young writers an opportunity to live the writer’s life.
 For more information about scholarships and application deadlines, visit the Young Writer website.
-MFA candidates apply for positions to teach in the Young Writer program, gaining experience in developing mixed genre curricula and working with high school students.
+MFA candidates have the opportunity to apply for positions to teach in the Young Writer program, gaining experience in developing mixed genre curricula and working with high school students.
 The Institute for Young Writers runs annually at the end of July.

 jubilat/Jones Reading Series